airayzing/Help-Docs-v2/product-guides-and-training/must-know-how-of-eleapi/call-external-apis-in-your-chat-flows.md

 #### **Step 6: Test the API**

 * Proceed to "Manage API Response" and click on "Test" the API with actual values.
-This will help ChatbotWorld understand the API response structure.
+This will help EleAPI understand the API response structure.

 #### **Step 7: Map API Response to Custom Attributes**

-* In the "Manage API Response" tab, you can map the API response variables to your ChatbotWorld custom attributes.
+* In the "Manage API Response" tab, you can map the API response variables to your EleAPI custom attributes.

 #### **Step 8: Replace Actual Values**